The RCEM utilises standard and specialty specific WPBA tools, which are made up of:

 Case-based Discussion (CbD)

-The CbD assesses the performance of a trainee in their management of a patient to provide an indication of competence in areas such as clinical reasoning, decision- making and application of knowledge in relation to patient care.
+The CbD assesses the performance of a trainee in their management of a patient to provide an indication of competence in areas such as clinical reasoning, decision-making and application of medical knowledge in relation to patient care.
 It also serves as a method to document conversations about, and presentations of, cases by trainees.
-The CbD should focus on a written record such as a patient’s written case notes.
+The CbD should focus on a written record (such as written case notes, out-patient letter, discharge summary).

 Acute Care Assessment Tool (ACAT (GIM), ACAT(EM))